 For instance, if you’re found to be 25% at fault in a $100,000 settlement case, you will only receive $75,000.
 A good example is in a drunk driving case where the defendant proves negligence on the art of the plaintiff because their tail light was out.
 California also has the pure comparative fault rule, meaning that even where the defendant is found to be 99% at fault, they can still seek for damages.

 Get Help Right Away From Our Experienced Personal Injury Attorneys In Anaheim

-Hiring an Anaheim personal injury lawyer who specializes in personal injury cases is the first step in filing a claim.
+Hiring an Anaheim personal injury lawyer is the first step in filing a claim.

-For years, we have helped accident victims in the Anaheim area get the compensation they deserve.
+We have helped accident victims in the Anaheim area get the compensation they deserve.
 We understand how much pain accidents can cause, both physically and mentally.
 Because of that, we are fully committed to helping our clients in any way we can.
 We help any injury claims, whether you need a car accident lawyer or someone to represent you in a mass tort case.
-Our firm has gained recognition from legal groups around the country because of our extensive personal injury experience.
+O

 If you were injured in an Anaheim accident, reach out to us as quickly as possible to set up a consultation for free.
 You don’t have to pay any money upfront for a case review.
 Instead, our fees are taken out of the money that you receive if your claim is successful.